fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 ```

 <!-- Haavoittuvuuksia jää vielä 62, sillä _audit fix_ ei tee oletusarvoisesti versiopäivitystä kirjastolle, jonka <i>major</i>-versionumero on kasvanut.
 Tälläisen riippuvuuden päivitys saattaa aiheuttaa sovelluksen hajoamisen.
 Ongelmat aiheuttaa testauskirjasto jestin versio, joka on sovelluksessa 23.6.0 kun taas turvallinen versio olisi 25.1.0.
 Koska jest on ainoastaan kehitysaikainen riippuvuus, ei vaaraa oikeastaan ole, mutta päivitetään myös se: -->
-62 threats remain because by default _audit fix_  does not update debendencies if their <i>major</i> version number has increased.
+62 threats remain because by default _audit fix_  does not update dependencies if their <i>major</i> version number has increased.
-Updating these debendencies could lead to the whole application breaking down.
-The remaining threats are caused by the testing debendency jest.
+Updating these dependencies could lead to the whole application breaking down.
+The remaining threats are caused by the testing dependency jest.
 Our application has the version 23.6.0 when the secure version is 25.0.1.
-As jest is a development debendency the threat is actually nonexistent, but let's update it just to be safe:
+As jest is a development dependency the threat is actually nonexistent, but let's update it just to be safe:

 ```js
 npm install --save-dev jest@25.1.0